Create your own luck with these super cute St. Patrick’s Day Garland and St. Patrick’s Day Wreath crafts.

 All of the materials are found at your local dollar store and are inexpensive and incredibly easy to make.

-This post contains affiliate links.
+Post contains affiliate links.

 One of my favorite places to get craft supplies is the dollar store.
 They have so many cute things.

 We don’t really do much decorating for St. Patrick’s Day but I wanted to create a few touches of green around the house.

 St. Patrick’s Day Garland Supplies:

 All were purchased at my local Dollar Tree, minus the burlap but can be found online as well.
-I have linked to a few ideas for you.

-- First, you want to start off by measuring out your jute.
+Step 1: First, you want to start off by measuring out your jute.
 You can make your garland any size you like but these directions and supplies are for an 8-foot garland.

-- You will then want to punch holes into your foam clovers using your hole punch.
+Step 2: You will then want to punch holes into your foam clovers using your hole punch.
 These are fairly thin so I was able to punch about 3 at a time.

 Note: Wrapping a piece of tape around your jute makes it easy to thread without unraveling.

-I did clover, burlap, tinsel, burlap and then repeated.
-I also used alternating clovers because of some of the glitter ones were dark green and light green.
+I did clover, burlap, tinsel, burlap, and then repeated.
+I also used alternating clovers because some of the glitter ones were dark green and light green.
 My clover pattern was plain, dark glitter, plain, light glitter, plain, etc. We all learned patterns in Kindergarten right.
 I’m sure you got that handled. 🙂

 Rinse and repeat until you get to the end.
 I tied the clovers on in each spot so they wouldn’t move around but if you really wanted to you could tie them on just the ends so nothing would slip off.

 St. Patrick’s Day Wreath Supplies: